epfahl/richter/README.md

 ## Summary

-`Richter` is a small Elixir-based web service that
+`Richter` is a small, poorly organized Elixir-based web service that
   - periodically ingests near-real-time USGS earthquake data and writes to a Postgres database
   - allows users to subscribe to earthquake notifications
   - allows subscribed users to search for earthquakes that meet certain search criteria
   - provides rudimentary admin access to kick of a backfill task for the last 30 days of earthquake data

 `Richter` is constructed in the MVP-just-make-the-dang-thing-work style.
 Attach whatever disclaimers you think are prudent.

+The development of this app was an exercise in the creation of a Elixir-Plug-Cowboy-Ecto web service (no Phoenix!), implementation of a simple GenServer-based function scheduler, and the exploration of some of the vagaries of Ecto database management.
+Some of these things I didn't know well when I started, and other skills had been collecting dust.

 ## Before getting started